nonomal/Fail2Ban-Report/README.md

 - `block-ip.php`: Added FLOCK to lock json when writing
 - `unblock-ip.php`: Added FLOCK to lock json when writing

+just copy those 3 Files to apply the hotfix.

 ## 🆕 What's New in V 0.3.3 (QoL Update)
 ### ⚠️ Warning System and Pending Status Indicators